 As I previously noted, retinoid treatments, including retinol, can make your skin more sensitive to the sun.
 Be sure to use a broad-spectrum sunscreen of SPF 30 or higher while using this serum and for a week after.

 The serum has a shelf life of 3 months after opening.
+To learn more about The Ordinary expiration dates and product shelf life, please see The Ordinary Expiration Dates with PDF post.

 The Ordinary Retinol 1% in Squalane Conflicts